UC-MACSS/persp-analysis/students/kwon_hyunku/PERSP_HW06.md

     and partisanship give voters shortcuts to navigate the political world.
-Overlooking the ideological properties of elections, and thereby having an election without such information, wouldn’t make an ideal election???it would be less conflictual, but also less meaningful.
+Overlooking the ideological properties of elections, and thereby having an election without such information, wouldn’t make an ideal election—it would be less conflictual, but also less meaningful.

 Thus, the fact that this experiment influences individuals, community,